hashchange/jquery.documentsize/README.md

 - Safari on iOS 8, Chrome on Android 5
 - PhantomJS, SlimerJS

+## Performance

+Is there a performance penalty for the added accuracy jQuery.documentSize provides, compared to plain jQuery calls?
+The answer is twofold, but the short version is "no".

+When the component loads, it tests the browser – jQuery doesn't.
+The test touches the DOM and takes some extra time.
+How much exactly, depends on browser and platform, but it is negligible.
+The test usually takes between 5 and 25 milliseconds, even in IE8 and on mobile devices.

+Once that is done, jQuery.documentSize is actually faster than the equivalent jQuery call.

 ## How is the document size defined?

 The document width and height are not defined in the spec.
 But even though the terms are absent, the concept is there.
 The W3C [refers to it][w3c-docsize] as "the area of the canvas on which the document is rendered".
 Nothing is said about the size of that area, except that "rendering generally occurs within a finite region of the canvas, established by the user agent".